nfttrader-io/sdk-js/README.md

 const sdk = new NFTTraderSDK({
-  ethers : ethers, //you need to provide the instance of ethers js library jsonRpcProvider : 'RPC_URL_PROVIDER', //example: infura network : 'NETWORK', //example: 'MAINNET', 'RINKEBY', 'POLYGON', 'MUMBAI', signer : {
+  ethers : ethers, //you need to provide the instance of ethers js library jsonRpcProvider : 'RPC_URL_PROVIDER', //example: infura network : 'NETWORK', //example: 'ETHEREUM', 'RINKEBY', 'POLYGON', 'MUMBAI', signer : {
     privateKey : '<PRIVATE_KEY_OF_A_WALLET_OR_ACCOUNT>'
   },